Mr Bill Fleming FRACS, FRCS

 Fig.2: Medtronic NIM Vital nerve monitor.

-All of my patients at the Freemasons and Footscray Hospitals will have their surgery performed with a Medtronic NIM Vital intraoperative nerve monitor (Fig. 2), which is used to test and safeguard the recurrent laryngeal nerves (nerves to the voicebox) during your surgery.
-This nerve monitor minimises the potential risk to the voice to a very low level, and adds an extra level of safety to thyroid and parathyroid operations.
+All of my patients at the Freemasons and Footscray Hospitals will have their surgery performed with the safeguard of a Medtronic NIM Vital intraoperative nerve monitor (Fig. 2), which is used to test the recurrent laryngeal nerves (nerves to the voicebox) during your surgery.